Apple doubles down on China as rivals pull ahead

 Apple, like other U.S. tech brands including Facebook Inc (FB.O) and Alphabet Inc's (GOOGL.O) Google, has looked to woo China's leaders to give it greater access, especially as it pushes services such as its App Store and Apple Pay.

 Services were Apple's rare bright spot in its struggling China business and logged double-digit revenue growth in Greater China in January-March.
+Cook said they "grew extremely strongly" during the most recent quarter in China.

 And maintaining momentum is crucial, as device sales may come under pressure again until Apple unveils its new iPhone, widely expected later this year in a milestone launch that will be key to winning back Chinese buyers.